Jepsens1/AOC/README.md

-Completing Advent of Code 2024 using Rust
+Completing Advent of Code 2024 using Rust first time 😃